 Beginning in 2017, the District began collecting revenues for the costs of the 2018 CNS refueling and maintenance outage.
-This regulatory liability was included in Other deferred inflows on the Balance Sheets and will be amortized through revenue during 2018, the year of the outage.
+This regulatory liability was included in Other deferred inflows on the Balance Sheets and was amortized through revenue during 2018, the year of the outage.

-The District and Lincoln Electric System ("LES") executed a termination and release agreement in May 2017 for the Sheldon Station Participation Power Agreement.
-The Board authorized the use of regulatory accounting for the settlement payment as the term of the Agreement was for the life of Sheldon Station ("Sheldon").
-This regulatory liability was included in Other deferred inflows on the Balance Sheets and will be eliminated as revenues from the settlement payment are incorporated in future rates.
+The District and Heartland Consumers Power District ("Heartland") executed a termination and release agreement in 2018 for certain transmission services.
+The District and Lincoln Electric System ("LES") executed a termination and release agreement in 2017 for the Sheldon Station Participation Agreement.
+The Board authorized the use of regulatory accounting for these settlement payments.
+These regulatory liabilities were included in Other deferred inflows on the Balance Sheets and will be eliminated as the revenues from the settlement payments are incorporated in future rates.

 The District began collecting in rates for non-nuclear decommissioning costs in 2017.
-The collections for assets which do not have a legally required retirement obligation are recorded as a regulatory liability, instead of an ARO, and are included in Other deferred inflows on the Balance Sheets.
+The collections for assets which do not have a legally required retirement obligation are recorded as a regulatory liability, instead of an ARO, and are included, along with the interest on these funds, in Other deferred inflows on the Balance Sheets.

-The following table summarizes the balance of Deferred outflows of resources as of December 31, 2017 and 2016 (in 000's):
+The following table summarizes the balance of Deferred outflows of resources as of December 31, 2018 and 2017 (in 000's):